What are Wicca beliefs about Jesus? About Heaven and Hell? About demons and the Devil?

 Thankfully, mercifully, the average level of spiritual maturity is much greater now than a couple millennia ago!

-The real difference between Christians and Wiccans, in my opinion, is that Christians still think these images mean real physical things, and in Wicca beliefs these images are metaphors.
+The real difference between many Christians and Wiccans, in my opinion, is that some Christians still think these images mean real physical things, and in Wicca beliefs these images are metaphors.

 No less real, no less powerful or important.